A Glug of Oil

 Red pepper flakes are made with different varieties of peppers, and they are sweet in taste.
 Chilli flakes are hot since they are made only from chilli peppers.

-Ingredients - Turkish salad
+Turkish salad ingredients

 Ingredients for Turkish salad.